Amoreg/DeVops---Repos/PROJECT 04/mean.md

 ####  With the new firewall rule added, you can test if the server is up and running by accessing your server’s domain name or public IP address in your web browser.

 ### http://server_domain_or_IP

+# Step 2 — Installing MySQL  #

+#### After the web server is operational, you must install the database system in order to store and manage content for your website.
+A well-liked database management system used in PHP settings is MySQL. to install run:

+####  sudo apt install mysql-server

+##### Press Y to confirm installation when prompted, and then hit ENTER.

+##### It is advised that you execute a security script that is pre-installed with MySQL after the installation is complete.
+This script will lock down access to your database system and remove several unsafe default settings.
+To initiate the interactive script, execute:

+#### sudo mysql_secure_installation

+#####   This will ask if you want to configure the VALIDATE PASSWORD PLUGIN.

+### To connect to the MySQL server as the administrative database user root, which is inferred by the use of sudo when running this command.
+Run:

+####  sudo mysql

+## To secure and remove insecure default setting and lock down the data base syastem, it is recommended the we run a secutity script that come pre install with MySQL.before the scrpit we set a root user, using musql_native_ password as default authentication method.
+Run:

+####   ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';

+#### To exit the MySQL console, Run:

+#####  exit.